JamesBremner/Pack/README.txt

 1     :  Length axis only
 2     :  Width axis only
 3     :  Height axis only
-7     :  No ratiation allowed
+7     :  No rotation allowed

 Dependencies: